Another Sky (band): Reception

 They performed for NPR's Tiny Desk Concerts in December 2019 (with the video released in February 2020) and Bob Boilen wrote for NPR that there was "intensity and clear intention to the music....
 But in the confines of an office, hearing Catrin Vincent's unique voice, raw and un-amplified, brought it to another level."

 For The Independent, Roisin O’Connor gave their debut album, I Slept On the Floor, 4 out of 5 stars and said that Vincent's voice is "somehow genderless, alien – it's simply impossible not to listen to her".
 It also praised the album exploring "weighty issues such as mental health and toxic masculinity" and mentions there are both "crawling guitar riffs, juddering rhythms and ominous percussion" and "quieter tracks" as well, summing up the review saying the album is a "marvellous, and intense, debut".

-David Cheal in the Financial Timess review of I Slept On the Floor was more mixed with 3 out of 5 stars, saying the album has "perhaps a formulaic quality" but still ends with "Vincent’s voice stands out.
-We will be hearing more of it."
+In 2024, their second album, Beach Day, received positive reviews at release, with DIY magazine calling it a "fearless beauty".